haccker1357/pwn.college.eashan/Hello Hackers.md

 1)I can assess the previous command by clicking the up arrow key in our keyboard.
 2)We can assess the whole history but once at a time by clicking the up arrow key in our keyboard as many times we want , the command appears after the prompt.
 3) This helps us to remember the previous commands of what we have used or check out large commands that we have used.
+4) How to launch a terminal and how to retrieve the previous command we used .

 ## Referenceces
 I listened and learnt from the videos that are given in the pwn.college website by Hacker Yan.